Attrakt: Fifty Fifty

 On June 19, 2023, the members of the group filed for an injunction to suspend their exclusive contracts with Attrakt, citing the violation of contractual obligations, as well as the lack of transparency in financial settlements, and medical negligence, during the group's promotions.
 They also filed for trademarks of the group's name and their stage names.
 The news of the injunction was belatedly revealed to the public after Attrakt accused Warner Music Korea and Ahn Sung-il of trying to get the members to violate their contracts to sign with another agency.
 While both parties denied the claim, Attrakt filed criminal charges against Ahn and three other individuals for fraud, breach of duty, and obstruction of business.

 On August 28, the Seoul Central District Court sided with Attrakt against Fifty Fifty, dismissing the injunction.
 Fifty Fifty's law firm, Barun Law, stated that the group would immediately appeal against the dismissal.

 On October 17, one of the members, Keena, withdrew her lawsuit against Attrakt and returned to her original agency.
 On October 23, after a four-month-long legal dispute with the members of Fifty Fifty, Attrakt announced the termination of the exclusive contracts of the three members (Saena, Aran, and Sio).
 On October 24, the court once again upheld the decision to dismiss the injunction.

 On November 2, it was announced that The Givers' CEO, who produced Fifty Fifty's music, would be suing Attrakt for defamation.

 On December 19, Attrakt filed a lawsuit damages against the three former Fifty Fifty members (Saena, Aran, and Sio), two The Givers executives, and the former members' parents.
 The first hearing of this lawsuit was scheduled to begin on August 29, 2024.

 On March 11, 2024, the three former Fifty Fifty members lost their breach of trust claim filed against Attrakt, after the police decided to dismiss the investigations of Attrakt on charges of alleged embezzlement, having found that there was no evidence of suspected criminal activity in the case.

 On October 23, Attrakt filed a lawsuit damages against Warner Music Korea for alleged attempts to poach Fifty Fifty.

+On January 15, 2026, it was announced that Attrakt won some damages lawsuits against The Givers and Ahn Sung-il worth ₩499.5 million.